MicrosoftDocs/Viva/Viva/engage/report-conversation-overview.md

 # Report a Viva Engage conversation

-Viva Engage admins can empower users across the network to report conversations and comments that don't follow guidelines or policies.
-This reporting option must be set up for the Viva Engage tenant in the Viva Engage admin center.
+Viva Engage admins can empower users across the network to report conversations and comments that don't follow organizational guidelines or policies.
+Engage admins can enable this reporting option through the Viva Engage admin center.

 ## Enable conversation reporting
 1. From the Viva Engage admin center, on the **Setup & Configuration** tab, select **Configure Tenant**.